Start your 14-day free trial today!

 This is a simple step by step walk-through of how to get started setting up an online store with Spiffy Stores.

-There are a lot of steps to go though when getting set up, but we’ve made it as simple as we possibly can.
+There are a lot of steps to go through when getting set up, but we've made it as simple as we possibly can.

 When you have completed the steps in this guide, you're well on your journey, and you'll need to follow the steps in our “How to make your first sale” guide to get your store the exposure you need to start selling.